(Not completely. But to a certain extent—and yes, even though the sincerity & good intentions of most of their proponents are undeniable.)

 (I’m not a Breslover, but Breslov philosophy has always resonated with me.)

 One of the most challenging aspects about being mechanech children with emuna is the self-introspection it demands.

-So I wanted to go into that a bit more, including encouragement on how to overcome one of the biggest obstacles that parents run into when using self-introspection as a tool of chinuch.
+So I wanted to go into that a bit more, including how to overcome one of the biggest obstacles faced by parents when using self-introspection as a tool of chinuch.

-You are shocked and disgusted by his bullying, especially since you know that even the son of mafia criminals tend to be nice to their much younger sisters.
+You are shocked and disgusted by his bullying, especially since you know even the sons of mafia criminals tend to be nice to their much younger sisters.

 Now comes the truly cringe-inducing part:

-So the best way to face this is by realizing that you are probably NOT doing something as horrible as whatever your child is doing.
+So the best way to face this is by realizing that you are probably NOT doing something as awful as whatever your child is doing.

 (And your blissful denial might not even be such a good cover because haven’t you known people with obvious flaws who aggravate everyone they know, yet they seem unaware of the all aggravation they’re inflicting?)

 Because of His great Love for us, Hashem wants us to scour the stains off our beautiful souls, to be the wonderful people He created us to be, and to earn the most beautiful eternity possible.

 To achieve these fabulous goals, Hashem sends messages that are impossible to ignore.